-At Repton Dubai all A Level exams taken at the end of the two-year course, which are usually comprehensive and cover the entire course content.
-Some subjects may include coursework or practical assessments, but the emphasis is generally on written examinations.
+At Repton Dubai, some A Level exams are taken at the end of the two-year course, covering the entire course content comprehensively.
+However, students can sit most A Level subject exams at the end of Year 12 and again at the end of Year 13, with an opportunity to re-sit Year 12 exams at the end of Year 13 if needed.
+While certain subjects may include coursework or practical assessments, the emphasis is primarily on written examinations.
 A Level subjects are graded on a scale from A to E.

-A Levels play a crucial role in university admissions, and many universities around the world recognise them.
+A Levels play a crucial role in university admissions, and universities around the world recognise them.
 Students often choose A Levels based on their intended university courses and career aspirations.
-They are known for their academic rigor, requiring students to engage in critical thinking, independent research, and analytical skills.
+They are known for their academic rigour, requiring students to engage in critical thinking, independent research, and analytical skills.
 A Levels offer versatility in terms of subject combinations, allowing students to tailor their studies to their interests and future career goals.

 This flexibility is beneficial for those with diverse academic interests.
 They are considered excellent preparation for university-level studies due to their academic depth and the skills they cultivate.
 Successful completion of A Levels demonstrates a high level of academic achievement.